olwal2025/Sigma_Chatbot/README.md

-# Sigma_Chatbot- My First AI-Powered Financial Sidekick!
+# Sigma_Chatbot – My First AI-Powered Financial Sidekick

 ## Overview
-Sigma is a rule-based chatbot built using Python that helps users make simple cryptocurrency investment decisions.
-It analyzes predefined data for profitability and sustainability while offering advice accordingly.
+Sigma is a Python-based, rule-driven chatbot designed to assist users with basic cryptocurrency investment decisions.
+It evaluates predefined data on profitability and sustainability, providing simple, friendly advice.

 ## Features
-- Friendly chatbot personality.
+- Conversational, approachable chatbot personality.
-- Analyzes trends, market cap and energy usage.
+- Analyzes price trends, market capitalization and energy usage.
-- Recommends cryptos based on sustainability or profitability.
+- Recommends cryptocurrencies based on sustainability or profitability.
-- Basic natural language understanding.
+- Basic natural language understanding using rule-based logic.

 ## How It Works
-The chatbot uses `if-else` logic to respond to user queries about trending and sustainable cryptocurrencies.
-It mimics AI decision-making by matching user intent with predefined rules and data points.
+Sigma uses straightforward `if-else` logic to interpret user questions about trending or sustainable cryptocurrencies.
+It simulates AI decision-making by matching user intent to preset rules and data.

 ## Sample Dataset